Steps to importing cats & dogs

 - Christchurch – 1pm to 5pm

-The inspection times apply Monday to Friday (except public holidays and from 25 December 2015 to 4 January 2016).
+The inspection times apply Monday to Friday (with the exception of public holidays and between Christmas and New Year).
 No inspections are done on weekends.

 If your cat or dog is not available for inspection during these times, or is not compliant with the requirements, it will be sent to an approved quarantine facility until veterinary inspection is completed on the next working day.